 TimeHelper

-By encapsulating commonly used functionality in reusable form, CakePHP Helpers help speed up development.
-A great example is the FormHelper, which creates your form input fields based on your database table schema set up.
+By encapsulating commonly used functionality in a reusable form, CakePHP Helpers speed up and facilitate development.
+A great example is FormHelper, which creates your form input fields based on the schema you have set up in your database table.
 For example, a TINY INT field will automatically be mapped to a checkbox, while a TEXT field will automatically be mapped to a text area.

-By ensuring that the FormHelper names match the same names as in the database table, the form will automatically be created.
+As long as the FormHelper names and the names in the database table match, the form will automatically be created.

 Using your data validation rules, CakePHP will automatically display error messages next to the form input if the data validation fails.
 All that is required is for the developer to match the form input to the fields in the database.
-With a little bit of help from the controller, the data will then automatically be saved to the database once the validation has passed successfully.
+With a little help from the controller, the data will be automatically saved to the database once the validation has passed successfully.

-Q: What are Components and what are the benefits of using them?
+What are Components, and what are the benefits of using them?
 Provide an example of how you would access a component via a controller.

 Components are logical modules that are shared between controllers.
-CakePHP comes with its own set of core components for common tasks and you can also create your own components.
-Creating and using components can help keep controller code clean and facilitates code reuse across and between projects.
+CakePHP comes with its own set of core components for common tasks, but you can also create your own components based on your business needs.
+Creating and using components helps keep controller code clean and facilitates code reuse across and between projects.
 For example, you might want to create a custom “shopping cart” component for use across multiple controllers in an e-commerce application.

 Each component you include in a controller is exposed as a property on that controller.
 For example, if you included the SessionComponent and the CookieComponent in your controller, you could access them as follows: